The Big Express: Release

 Virgin invested £33,000 into a music video for lead single "All You Pretty Girls", which peaked at number 55 on the UK Singles Chart.
 The Big Express was released on 15 October 1984.
 First pressings of the vinyl were contained in a circular record sleeve as an homage to the Small Faces' Ogdens' Nut Gone Flake (1968).
-For the inner sleeve, the members were photographed in GWR outfits on the footplate of the Lode Star train at the Swindon Railway Museum.
+For the inner sleeve, the members were photographed in GWR outfits on the footplate of the Lode Star locomotive at the Swindon Railway Museum.
 XTC appeared on Channel Four's Play at Home programme performing an acoustic version of "Train Running Low on Soul Coal".

 Although the LP reached a higher chart position than Mummer, it sold a lesser number of copies.
 The album spent two weeks on the UK charts, reaching number 38.
 In the US, the album spent 7 weeks on the Billboard 200 album charts and reached its peak position of number 178 in December 1984.

 Within weeks of the album's release, the band's finances were depleted and further payments of advancements and royalties were frozen on account of the Reid litigation, forcing the group to subsist on short-term loans from Virgin.
-Partridge then conceived of a cheaply-budgeted project in which the group adopted pseudonyms and recorded several songs faithful to the style of 1960s psychedelia.
+Partridge then conceived of a cheaply budgeted project in which the group adopted pseudonyms and recorded several songs faithful to the style of 1960s psychedelia.
 The end product, 25 O'Clock (1985), was publicised as a collection of recordings by an older band called "the Dukes of Stratosphear".
 25 O'Clock ultimately sold twice as many copies as The Big Express, even before the Dukes' identity was made public.
 The second and last Dukes album, Psonic Psunspot (1987), included "Shiny Cage", the Moulding song previously rejected for The Big Express.